mohammedzamakhan/toddmotto.github.io/_posts/2015-10-27-walkthrough-to-upgrade-an-angular-1-component-to-angular-2.md

 });
 {% endhighlight %}

-Learnings here: "public" methods become properties of the Object passed into the `.Class()` method, and we don't need to refactor any of the code because in Angular 1.x we were using the `controllerAs` syntax alongside the `this` keyword - seamless and easy.
+Learnings here: "public" methods become properties of the Object passed into the `.Class()` method, and we don't need to refactor any of the code because in AngularJS we were using the `controllerAs` syntax alongside the `this` keyword - seamless and easy.

-At this stage, the component will work, however the template we have is completely based off Angular 1.x Directives, so we need to update this.
+At this stage, the component will work, however the template we have is completely based off AngularJS Directives, so we need to update this.

 ### Template migration